Rockman-Blue/SANS_HHC_2024/Act 2/Mobile-Analysis.md

 Ellie is the missing name for the debug version of the app.
 I go to my objectives page in my menu to submit the missing name and get the silver trophy for this challenge.

 ![Screenshot 2024-12-28 100635](https://github.com/user-attachments/assets/b3b0ae24-4d96-4fc9-88d0-aee17df9d2b5)

+Now it's time for me to talk to Chimney Scissorsticks to start the Drone Path challenge.